Finding the best place to record your podcast: Tips for best sound and comfort

 A good room for podcasting will have many elements that absorb or deflect sound.

 Don’t worry.
 You don’t need to record in a closet like vocals for songs used to be.
-A few small changes in the room can make a big positive difference.
+A few small changes in the room can make a big difference.

 • Open closets and drawers.
 It might not look very neat, but the more corners and angles you have in the room, the better the sound will be deflected in different directions.